tompearson/Moderation-Tool/test-posts.md

-# Test Posts for Nextdoor Moderation Tool
+# Test Posts for Community Moderation Assistant

-This file contains various test posts to verify the moderation tool's accuracy in identifying violations of Nextdoor Community Guidelines.
+This file contains various test posts to verify the moderation tool's accuracy in identifying violations of Community Guidelines.

 ## Test Categories